LucaIgnatescu/MarkdownReader/README.md

 3. Showdown
     * The actual markdown to html parser.
     * This one is very straightfoward to use.
 Pass in the markdown, get back the html.
-I have not researched yet if it can handle files well, or how it would handle them, but I will soon get to that as well.
+I have not researched yet if it can handle images well, or how it would handle them, but I will soon get to that as well.